neurodsp-tools/neurodsp/doc/glossary.rst

 Digital Signal Processing
 -------------------------

-Digital Signal Processing (DSP) is a vast area of science & engineering of computational analysis to digital signals.
+Digital Signal Processing (DSP) is an area of science & engineering related to the computational analysis of digital signals.

-For a collection of lots of openly available resources for learning DSP, check out this `list <https://github.com/openlists/DSPResources/>`_.
+For a collection of openly available resources for learning DSP, check out this `list <https://github.com/openlists/DSPResources/>`_.

 If you want to start with a general introduction to DSP, check out